Surviving Your First Year in Logistics Sales: 8 Essential Tips

 This final tip can sometimes go overlooked, but it’s really impactful.
 Whenever you can, try to schedule conference calls with prospective customers where a peer or manager can join you/listen in.
 In the right situation, this could help you close a sale, allowing your team member to step in and provide assistance where needed.

 Adding a manager/senior salesperson to a conference call also opens the door for coaching opportunities after it concludes.
-As such, to get ahead as a new logistics salesperson, schedule a few conference calls during your first year.
+To get ahead as a new logistics salesperson, schedule a few conference calls during your first year.

 Looking For a Logistics Sales Job in Your Area?
 Start Here. . .

 No matter which industry it’s in, starting a new sales job can be intimidating.
-Although there are pros and cons to every job, working in a logistics sales role is especially beneficial for the right individual.
+Although there are pros and cons to every job, working in a logistics sales role offers a number of benefits for the right person.

 Sure, everyone’s journey is different, but you’ll make it through your first year ready to succeed as long as you: